Bigroger8622/Elk-Stack-Project/README.md

 ![TODO: Update the path with the name of your diagram](SemehoQuadjovieHW12.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Ansible Configuration file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+# Playbook file
+name: Config Web Virtual Machine with Docker hosts
+      webservers become: true tasks
+      docker.io apt: update_cache: yes
+      docker.io state: present
+      Install pip3 apt:
+      python3-pip state: present
+      Install Docker python module pip:
+      docker state: present
+      download and launch a docker web container docker_container: dvwa image: cyberxsecurity/dvwa state: started restart_policy: always published_ports: 80:80 Enable docker service systemd: name: docker enabled: yes

 This document contains the following details:

 - Description of the Topologu
 - Access Policies
 - ELK Configuration